Waste Management Plan: Saving Money & Boosting Recycling in 2018!

 Waste Management Plan: many businesses contact Waster with a vague notion that they are not doing everything perfect on their waste management procedures – they are aware that they can save costs whilst helping the environment (recycle waste) but are generally uncertain where to start optimising their commercial rubbish removal.
 Whilst this blog post does not seek to provide a comprehensive answer to waste management plans, it will provide a good introduction and raise a number of pertinent questions that you should consider from a commercial business perspective.

-Why would your business want a waste management plan?
+Why would your business want a waste management plan in 2018?

 The simplest reason why your business should want to put a waste management plan in place is that very few things in life turn out perfectly just by luck!
 There is an old saying that failing to plan is planning to fail.
 This is true in many situations.
 From our perspective, failing to have even a vague waste management plan is a sure fire way to end up paying more for waste disposal services than you need to and also recycling less.
 This has the double whammy of hitting your bottom line and also hurting the beautiful Australian environment.